-My signature below certifies that I have read and discussed the 2018-2019 Student Handbook with my child.
-My signature also certifies that I will support my child's education at ACPA by supporting and reinforcing the values and policies of the school.
+My signature below certifies that I have read and discussed the 2020-2021 Student Handbook with my student.
+My signature also certifies that I will support my student's education at ACPA by supporting and reinforcing the values and policies of the school.

-Parent/Guardian Printed Name \\\\\
+Parent/Guardian Printed Name